 Thus, if a breach occurs check your contract content regarding remedies and legal proceedings, do not make the situation worse (if anything, try and improve it) and send a breach of contract letter.
 Then, if nothing changes, pursue legal proceedings.

 I hope this helps!
-If you’re unsure about the legal advice that you or your startup require, we offer a Free Legal Session.
+If you’re unsure about the legal advice that you or your business require, book a call with our legal team.
 We’ll talk you through your needs and answer the questions you may have.
-Book a session here.